How to Build a Customer Portal in 2026: From Prototype to Production

 For a customer portal that needs to be fast, secure, and maintainable:

 Customer portals handle sensitive data.
-Non-negotiable security measures:
+These security measures are non-negotiable:

-- Row-level security — Users can only see their own data
+- Row-level security (RLS) — Users can only see their own data.
+Enforce at the database level, not just application code.

-- HTTPS everywhere — SSL/TLS on all connections
+- HTTPS everywhere — SSL/TLS on all connections.
+No exceptions.

-- Input validation — Sanitize all user input server-side
+- Input validation — Sanitize all user input server-side.
+Client-side validation is UX, not security.

-- Rate limiting — Prevent brute force and abuse
+- Rate limiting — Prevent brute force login attempts and API abuse.

-- Audit logging — Track who accessed what and when
+- Audit logging — Track who accessed what and when.
+Essential for compliance.

 Integration Points